jdevfullstack-tutorials/github-for-non-code-writers/README.md

-revision control, a centralized space for collaboration, a service to simply turn your content as a web page through GitHub, plus you have the Markdown that renders your plaintext document as an elegant one but preserving the
+revision control, a centralized space for collaboration, a service to simply turn your content as a web page through GitHub Pages, plus you have the Markdown that renders your plaintext document as an elegant one but preserving the